 This is the definition of "once-in-a-lifetime opportunity."
-You'll explore new countries, languages and cultures, and get actual school credit for it.
+Spend a term or two exploring new countries, languages and cultures, while getting academic credit for a full-time course load.

 Our many exchange partners are located in the following countries: